BrandonTang89/bdd_engine/README.md

 ### REPL Usage

 The default way to use the application is as a REPL.
-The REPL will read a line of input, parse it and execute it.
+The REPL will read a line of input, parse it, and execute it.
 The REPL will print the result of the execution.

 To be able to use up and down arrow keys to use previous commands, use `rlwrap` to run the binary.